dereknovak/LS180-LS/study_guide2.md

 ## ORDER BY

-- The `ORDER BY` statement provides instructions on how data within the returned table should be ordered.
-The statement defaults to an ascending order, but can be modified by including `DESC`.
+- The `ORDER BY` command provides instructions on how data within the returned table should be ordered.
+The return defaults to an ascending order, but can be modified by including `DESC`.
 - If multiple rows share the same value, a second column name can be included to further organize the returned table, initially organizing by the first column, then by the second.

 ```sql